Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 • Receipts for educational expenses, unreimbursed medical bills, and charitable contributions, if applicable.

 Jan.
-31, 2024The due date for employers to send out W-2 forms and for certain 1099 forms to be sent to you (like if you’re an independent contractor or are self-employed).
+31, 2025The due date for employers to send out W-2 forms and for certain 1099 forms to be sent to you (like if you’re an independent contractor or are self-employed).

-April 15, 2024The deadline for individuals to request a tax extension.
+April 15, 2025The deadline for individuals to request a tax extension.

-Take time to understand how deductions work since they can lower your taxable income and potentially give you a larger refund or a lower tax bill.
-As you file your taxes, you’ll have two options: Take the standard deduction or itemize your deductions.
+Take time to understand how tax deductions work since they can lower your taxable income and potentially give you a larger refund or a lower tax bill.
+When you file your taxes, you’ll have two options: Take the standard deduction or itemize your deductions.

-• Standard deduction: If you have a 9-to-5 job and will be receiving a W-2, you may be able to take the standard deduction.
-For filing 2023 taxes, the standard deduction for individuals is $13,850 and $27,700 for married people filing jointly.4
+• Standard deduction: If you have a 9-to-5 job and receive a W-2, you may be able to take the standard deduction.
+For filing 2024 taxes, the standard deduction for individuals is $14,600 and $29,200 for married people filing jointly.²

-In general, you may want to itemize if you own property, run a small business, have major out-of-pocket medical expenses, or made large contributions to charity in 2023.
+In general, you might want to consider itemizing deductions if you own property, run a small business, have major out-of-pocket medical expenses, or made considerable contributions to charity in 2024.

-Chime tip: If you are married, both you and your spouse will need to take the standard deduction or itemize deductions, even if you choose married, filing separately.5
+Chime tip: If you are married, both you and your spouse will need to take either the standard deduction or itemize deductions, even if you choose married, filing separately.³

-The sooner you file your taxes, the sooner you’ll get your refund – which means more money in your savings account.
-If you want your cash as fast as possible, set up direct deposit – it’s the safest and easiest way to get your funds (unlike mailing in a paper tax return, which takes time to reach the IRS).
+The sooner you file your taxes, the sooner you’ll get your refund – which could mean more money in your savings account.
+If you want your cash as fast as possible, set up direct deposit – it’s a safe and easy way to get your funds.

 When filing electronically, you can set up direct deposit with the IRS to have your tax refund deposited directly to your account.